0Risotto/Salleha/docs/chapters/chapter2/chapter2-part3.typ

 - Availability of key stakeholders for interviews such as the requesters and the facility managers ],
   [*Constraints*
-- To complete this phase in 1 week
-- The availability of stakeholders, so that the approvals and reviews will not be delayed
-- Legacy constraints

 - Budget constraints
 ]
 ),